Akshay809/kopSkylines/README.md

 	  							- string
 	  						- Value
 	  							- Pointer to a DataValue object
-	  					- Generic design: can have any number of attributes, with values of any among the defined types
+	  					- Generic design: can have any number of attributes, with values of any type among the defined types
 	  			- **Construction**
 	  				- Requires the reference of the object for which this instance is being created
 	  				- Initializes id and properties
 	  			- **Methods**
 		  			  - isMinimumCornerOfU
 								- Checks if current instance is the minimum corner of the MBB of the object it refers to
 					  - isDominatedBy(I)
 						  - Checks if current instance is dominated by I
 						  - uses the "compareWith" function for every pair of DataValues corresponding to each attribute